-The distribution/marketing segment whether retail wholesale the last link supply/distribution chain.
-The wholesale distributor is generally synonymous with "oil marketing company" (OMC).
-The OMC activity involves the acquisition from the bulk supply link of finished products in the volume and quality appropriate to the OMC's market.
-Products are delivered by road tanker to bulk consumers ("consumer sales") such as power generation, industry, large commercial customers and transport fleet clients as well as to the OMC's affiliated (branded) retail service station network.
+The distribution/marketing segment whether or wholesale is the last link of the The wholesale supply/distribution chain. distributor is generally synonymous with "oil marketing company" (OMC).
+The OMC activity involves the acquisition from the supply link of finished products in the volume and quality appropriate to the OMC's market.
+Products are delivered by tanker to bulk consumers ("consumer sales") generation, industry, power commercial customers and transport fleet clients as well as to the OMC's affiliated (branded) retail service station network.
 Occasionally the OMC may also be delivering to independent retailers under supply contract sales arrangements.
-The OMC is largely an administrator and/or manager of distribution activities without necessarily owning a huge stake